 The retention and restoration of the one and a half storey side gable worker's cottage (168 Murray) and the two-storey brick building (174 Murray) is a defining feature and major asset to the project.
-The new apartment will incorporate natural materials including brick cladding along the front and side façades.
-The colour is reddish-brown, distinct but complimentary to the restored cladding of the two-storey detached.
-Windows will be a painted metal clad.
+The new apartment will incorporate natural materials including beige brick veneer along the front and side façades, complimenting the restored cladding of the two heritage buildings.
+Windows will be painted, metal clad.
 The rear roof slope of 168 Murray will be closed with a flat roof extending back from the ridge and the flat roof of 174 Murray Street will remain.
 The accessible entrance to the apartment has been designed to welcome residents into a safe and material rich space.
 Demolition will be limited to the removal of the rear additions of both buildings and the removal of the second storey at 168 Murray Street and restored with a one and a half storey side gable.